recordedfuture/Azure-Sentinel/Solutions/Recorded Future/Playbooks/readme.md

 The playbooks provided in the Recorded Future Solution support use cases for detection and incident response.
 ## Detection - Risk list

-The TIProcessor will pull the configured risk list from Recorded Future and write indicator in batches to Sentinels ThreatIntelligenceIndicator table.
+The TI-Processor pulls configured risk lists from Recorded Future and writes the contained indicators to Sentinels ThreatIntelligenceIndicator table in batches.
 ![](Images/2023-04-19-17-08-46.png)
-Analytic rules will correlate ThreatIntelligenceIndicators with logs provided to Sentinel and create alerts with will surface as incidents in Sentinel.
+Analytic rules correlates threat intelligence indicators with logs provided to Sentinel and creates incidents for any matches found.
 ![](Images/2023-04-19-17-46-32.png)

 ## Response - Enrichment

-Automation rules will trigger on each incident and enrich incidents with Recorded Future intelligence.
+Automation rules trigger on each incident and enriches the incidents with Recorded Future intelligence.
 ![](Images/2023-04-19-17-46-13.png)

 # Risk lists
-Risk lists is how we transfer accurate and current threat intelligence to Microsoft Sentinel as ThreatIntelligenceIndicators.
+Risk lists are lists of high risk indicators matching some specific criteria.
+We use these lists to transfer accurate and current threat intelligence to Microsoft Sentinel as ThreatIntelligenceIndicators.
 Connect logs from your infrastructure in order to detect, prevent and triage security vulnerabilities.

-Read more about the risk lists on the links below:
+Read more about risk lists by following the links below:
 - https://www.recordedfuture.com/support/install-configure-manage-risk-lists
 -[Recorded Future Risk Lists](https://support.recordedfuture.com/hc/en-us/articles/115000897248-Recorded-Future-Risk-Lists) (Needs Recorded Future Login)
 - [Risk List Download Recommendations](https://support.recordedfuture.com/hc/en-us/articles/115010401968-Risk-List-Download-Recommendations) (Needs Recorded Future Login)